gogo-boot/e-board/README.md

 ## Overview
 This project is an ESP32-powered electronic board that displays station information, retrieves real-time data from the RMV API, and provides a web-based configuration interface.
 It is designed for easy deployment and configuration via WiFi and a modern web UI.

+## Features
+- ESP32-C3 support (tested on simple mini dev boards)
+- WiFi configuration via captive portal (WiFiManager)
+- **Automatic location detection:** The device uses WiFi scanning and the Google Geolocation API to determine its current latitude and longitude, which are then used to find nearby stations.
+- RMV API integration for real-time station and departure info
+- Web server with:
+  - Dynamic station selection page
+  - Configuration page (UTF-8, mobile-friendly)
+- Filesystem (LittleFS) for serving HTML templates and storing config
+- Modular C++ code structure (API, config, util)

+## About the RMV API
+The RMV (Rhein-Main-Verkehrsverbund) API provides access to public transportation data for the Hessen region in Germany.
+It allows you to:
+- Find nearby stations based on geographic coordinates (latitude/longitude)
+- Retrieve real-time departure and arrival information for buses, trains, and other public transport
+- Integrate with other RMV services for comprehensive travel information

+For more details, see the [RMV API documentation](https://www.rmv.de/c/de/hapi/overview).

 ---

 ## System Architecture (Mermaid Diagram)